Bed Bug Prevention Tips

-Leave your luggage in your garage or in the bathroom.
-Bed bugs don’t like the tiles or concrete and if they are present you will see then easier than on carpet!
+- Leave your luggage in your garage or in the bathroom - Bed bugs don’t like the tiles or concrete and if they are present you will see them easier than on carpet!

-Wash and dry clothes at the highest possible temperatures.
+- Remove clothes immediately once you reach home and wash/ dry clothes at the highest possible temperatures.

 In Your Hotel or Dorm

-With the number of guests moving in and out of your hotel or dorm rooms, it is impossible to completely prevent bed bugs.
-However, there are ways you can prevent an infestation taking hold and moving from room to room and that is via early detection:
+With the number of guests moving in and out of your hotel or dorm rooms, it is impossible to completely deter bed bugs.
+However, there are ways you can avoid an infestation taking hold with early detection: